mydaytrip/partner-api/source/includes/trip-api.md

 ## Search endpoint

+This endpoint returns all trip options for given origin, destination, departure time and passenger count (must be between 1 and 10).
+Origin and destination are passed as latitude and longitude coordinates.
+The unit used is degree with decimal places, for example `39.753657, -117.610215`.
+Departure time is passed as a UNIX epoch timestamp in seconds, like `1679463169`.

 > To search for a trip from Prague to Vienna for two passengers, use this call:

 ```bash